ohel/dotfiles/dotfiles/README.md

 * xbindkeys_mouseemu: Emulate a mouse using xbindkeys with Vim-style hjkl-mapping.
 * xbindkeysrc: ~/.xbindkeys.
 Has quite a few mappings for MS Natural Ergonomic 4000 multimedia keys.
 * xinitrc: ~/.xinitrc.
 On my main rig I start X using good old xinitrc script.
 I'm the single user anyway.

+The linkall.sh script will symlink dotfiles that are identical between the computers I use.